 It’s not every day you get to fly halfway around the globe while someone else foots the bill.
-I had to go to Korea to join my new ship, but I asked my company to fly me out a week early, so that I could have a little vacation first.
-If you’re pressed for time scroll down to the bottom of the post and see the video I threw together, or go for the full experience and read the text as well 🙂
+I had to go to South Korea to join my new ship, but I asked my company to fly me out a week early, so that I could have a little vacation first.
+Here’s how it went:

 I landed in Seoul early in the morning and jumped straight onto a bus to Anguk where I had reserved a room at Seoul Guesthouse.
 Seoul Guesthouse was a traditional, old style guesthouse, with paper thin walls, communal bathrooms and a mattress on a heated floor in a tiny room.
 I loved it.
 This particular guesthouse is unfortunately no more, because on my second day there, the police showed up, evicted the owners (apparently they hadn’t been paying rent for quite some time) and threw their stuff out of the guesthouse and left it outside.
 This threatened to leave me in limbo, but I was allowed to spend another two nights there, before I moved down to Itaewon or what will forever be known as “party central” in my eyes.

 While in Anguk I spent my time sightseeing, looking at old palaces, parks, museums, galleries and eating delicious Korean food.
 I’ll be honest: I had no idea what I was ordering, or how to eat what they served me, but after looking like an idiot for a little while, the waitresses usually took pity on me and showed me how to eat the food.
 Usually the whole kitchen and restaurant would be giggling, so I felt like a proper comedian.
 Thank God for beer.
 The result was always stellar, because I got excellent service and food, and learned how to avoid looking like a tourist in the future.